A Critical Look At Tokenwise Reward-Guided Text Generation: Experiments

+We perform additional experiments on machine-translation on the IWSLT-2017 dataset \citep{cettolo-etal-2017-overview}.
+We used the post-edit dataset from \citet{kreutzer2020correct} on the IWSLT-2017 English-German dataset to provide token-wise reward signals.
+We use Gemma-2b as both the base model and the reward model.
+The evaluation is based on the standard BLUE score.

+The translation direction is English to German and the edited/corrected sequence is considered the winning sequence. \cref{tab:MT} compares ARGS, PARGS-G and greedy decoding.
+We observe that applying ARGS reduces the BLUE score of the greedy baseline where PARGS-G increases it by 1.5 on average.

-We evaluate the diversity of generation on HH dialogue generation.
-We compare the sampling based techniques by generating \(10\) responses for each prompt, evaluating the Rouge-L score between each generated pair and averaging the score.
-A lower Rouge-L score indicates a higher diversity.
-We note in \cref{tab:diversity} that PARGS generates the most diverse responses compared to top-\(K\) and DPO.
-Note that Best-of-\(N\) generates $N\times$ the number of samples from top-\(K\).
+We evaluate the diversity of generation on 50 samples from the UltraFeedback dataset.
+We compare different methods by generating \(10\) responses for each prompt, evaluating the Rouge-L score between each generated pair and averaging it over all the samples.
+A lower Rouge-L score indicates a greater diversity. \cref{tab:diversity} shows that PARGS generates the most diverse responses compared to top-\(K\) and DPO.